-SEMESTER: 1 COURSE CODE: ECSE1102 COURSE TITLE: ENGINEERING CIRCUIT ANALYSIS AND DEVICES NUMBER OF CREDITS: E3 PREREQUISITES: None Course Description: This course introduces students to the fundamental building blocks of electrical and electronic circuit theory.
-The basic electrical circuit tools required to analyze the characteristics, behavior, functionality and performance characteristics of electrical circuits containing resistors, inductors, capacitors, transformers, diodes, transistors and operational amplifiers are introduced.
+SEMESTER: 1 COURSE CODE: ECSE1102 COURSE TITLE: ENGINEERING CIRCUIT ANALYSIS AND DEVICES NUMBER OF CREDITS: E3 PREREQUISITES: None

+Course Description: This course introduces students to the fundamental building blocks of electrical and electronic circuit theory.
+The basic electrical circuit tools required to analvze the characteristics. behavior. functionality and performance characteristics of electrical circuits containing resistors, inductors, capacitors, transformers, diodes, transistors and operational amplifiers are introduced.
 These tools are applied to obtain both the full dynamic performance of circuits and the steady state performance of sinusoidal systems.
-Laplace Transforms will be used in analysis of transient systems.
+Laplace Transforms will be used in analysis of transient systems .

-SEMESTER: 1 COURSE CODE: ECSE1104 COURSE TITLE: DIGITAL CIRCUITS AND SYSTEMS NUMBER OF CREDITS: E3 PREREQUISITES: None

-Course Description: This course introduces students to the basics of digital electronic devices and methodologies used in the design of digital circuit and systems.
-Students will use Boolean algebra, DeMorgan's Theorem, truth tables and Karnaugh Maps to analyze, design, troubleshoot, and simplify logic gates, counters, registers, memory units, pulse and switching and control circuits.
+COURSE CODE: ECSE1104 COURSE TITLE: DIGITAL CIRCUITS AND SYSTEMS NUMBER OF CREDITS: E3 PREREQUISITES: None tables and Karnaugh Maps to analyze, design, troubleshoot, and simplify logic gates, counters, registers, memory units, pulse and switching and control circuits.
 The basic operation of flip flops will be extensively discussed along with their application to the design of counters, frequency dividers, shift registers and memory cells.
 The application to digital circuit and state diagram concepts to the design systems design and programmable logic devices will be explored.
 Students will use relevant software tools with increasing complexity such as hardware description language (AHDL and VHDL) to describe and analyze digital circuits and systems.
 A simplified overview of the IC fabrication process will be presented.